-During 1988, the EPA changed the then current TSP standard to a more restrictive PM10 standard, specifically 150 micrograms per cubic meter ( $\mu g/m^3$ ) over any 24-hour period.
-The annual arithmetic mean PM10 standard is 50 $\mu g/m^3$ .
+During 1988, the EPA changed the then current TSP standard to a more restrictive PM10 standard, specifically 150 micrograms per cubic meter (μ g/m3) over any 24-hour period.
+The annual arithmetic mean PM10 standard is 50 μ g/m3.
 The EPA allows only one exceedance of the 24-hour standard per calendar year.
-The latest amendments have added PM2.5 standards to the PM10 standards.
-The PM2.5 standards are 65 micrograms per cubic meter ( $\mu g/m^3$ ) over any 24-hour period.
-The annual arithmetic mean PM2.5 standard is 15 $\mu g/m^3$ .
-PM10 is being phased out with the Marine Barracks and West Airport sites being closed in 2003.
-The Homestead Fire Station PM10 was shutdown in 2003.
+The later amendments added PM2.5 standards to the PM10 standards and removed the annual arithmetic mean PM10 standard.
+The PM2.5 standards were 65 micrograms per cubic meter (μ g/m3) over any 24-hour period and annual arithmetic mean PM2.5 standard of 15 μ g/m3.
+To attain the annual arithmetic mean standard, the 3-year average of the weighted annual mean PM2.5 concentrations from single or multiple community-oriented monitors must not exceed 15.0 μ g/m3.
+As of December 17, 2006, the PM2.5 Daily standard was lowered to 35 ug/m3.
+To attain this standard, the 3-year average of the 98th percentile of 24-hour concentrations at each population-oriented monitor within an area must not exceed 35 μ g/m3.
+The Air Quality Index has not been upgraded to the 35 ug/m3 standard and is still based on the old 65 ug/m3 standard.

-There is one active PM10 monitoring site in Miami-Dade County in 2006.
+There is one active PM10 monitoring site in Miami-Dade County in 2007.
 The Miami Fire station (MF) site near the Santa Clara Metrorail station is the only active PM10 site.

-The maximum daily reading for PM10 in Miami-Dade County during 2006 was 53.00 $\mu$ g/m, with most of the daily readings ranging between 20 to 35 $\mu$ g/m.
-The annual arithmetic mean was 26.23 $\mu$ g/m.
+The maximum daily reading for PM10 in Miami-Dade County during 2007 was 53.10 μ g/m3, with most of the daily readings ranging between 15 to 35 μ g/m3.
+The annual arithmetic mean was 24.26 μ g/m3.
 There were no daily or annual arithmetic mean exceedances.

-There were three active PM2.5 24-hour monitoring sites in Miami-Dade County during 2006.
+There were three active PM2.5 24-hour monitoring sites in Miami-Dade County during 2007.
 The 24-hour samplers run from midnight to midnight Eastern Standard Time.
 The Miami Fire Station (MF) site, near the Santa Clara Metrorail station, and the Homestead Fire Station (HF) site have daily 24-hour samplers (FRM).
 The Palm Springs Fire Station (PS) site has a 24-hour sampler that samples every third day.

-The maximum daily reading for PM2.5 during 2006 was 20.50 $\mu$ g/m on July 30 at the Homestead Fire Station, 22.50 $\mu$ g/m on May 10 at the Miami Fire Station, and 22.20 $\mu$ g/m on May 11 at the Palm Springs Fire Station.
-More than 90 % of the daily readings were less than 15 $\mu$ g/m.
-The annual arithmetic mean was 8.23 $\mu$ g/m at the Homestead Fire Station, 9.50 $\mu$ g/m at the Miami Fire Station.
-There were no daily or annual arithmetic mean exceedances.
+The maximum daily reading for PM2.5 during 2007 was 38.7 μ g/m3 on May 12 at the Homestead Fire Station, 42.1 μ g/m3 on May 12 at the Miami Fire Station, and 31.9 μ g/m3 on May 9 at the Palm Springs Fire Station.
+Smoke from wildfires inside of and outside of Miami-Dade County was present during May.
+More than 95 % of the daily readings were less than 20 μ g/m3.
+The annual arithmetic mean was 7.43 μ g/m3 at the Homestead Fire Station, 8.86 μ g/m3 at the Miami Fire Station and 7.54 μ g/m3 at the Palm Springs Fire Station.
+There were no annual arithmetic mean exceedances.
+There were two (2) exceedances of the daily standard at the Homestead Fire Station, one (1) at the Miami Fire Station and none (0) at the Palm Springs Fire Station.